-Signed (pupil): Date:

-Parent/carer's agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
-I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.
+Signed (pupil): Date: Parent/carer's agreement: I agree that my child can use the supervised by a member of school staff.
+I agree to the con- systems and internet, and for using personal electronic de- these. ditions set out above for pupils using the school's ICT

-Signed (parent/carer): Date: